JENTARA-Jelajah-Nusantara/mobile-dev/README.md

-# mobile-dev
+# mobile-development
-Repository mobile untuk Capstone Bangkit
+MD part of our Bangkit Capstone project.